IIIF/cookbook-recipes/recipe/0195-geolocate-manifest-to-polygon/index.md

 id: 195
 layout: recipe
 tags: [maps, geolocate, annotation]
-summary: "Make a geographic Web Annotation to geolocate a Presentation API 3 Manifest to a Polygonal geographic area."
+summary: "Make a geographic Web Annotation to geolocate a Presentation API 3 Manifest to a polygonal geographic area."
 ---

 ### Use Case